rwc3030/nickyp_music_tools_vocal_architect_1001/architect_notes.md

 ## Bugs and Functional Issues

 1. **Bug in Harmony Generation**: Occasionally, the harmony generation process fails to produce output when the input vocal track is at the maximum harmony level.
+This issue has been identified and is under review.

 2. **UI Update Delay**: There is a noticeable delay in UI updates after the harmony generation process is initiated, which may confuse users.
+This is being addressed in the next development cycle.

 ## File and Directory Structure Adjustments